hunterloftis/heroku-cli-node/readme.md

 ## Why?

-A basic node app still takes a lot of boilerplate:
+A solid node app still takes a lot of boilerplate:

 - `package.json`, configured for an app instead of a module
 - `.env` to inject environment variables locally